Custom eCommerce Checkout Development Scenarios

 Some of our buying group clients require certain capabilities regarding “hard” and “soft” stops.
 Hard and soft stops can get very complicated, especially with the algorithms that are needed to present this accurately to the end-user.
 In general, when buying groups offer their products and they are purchasing the products on behalf of a group at large, there need to be thresholds of quantity and other timeline-related purchasing details.
 If the buying group collectively meets these minimums, then there's a capability to get a significant discount.

-There needs to be a way to visually communicate this, but also to allow the buying group to make the commitment and have a clear set of terms that they're agreeing to whenever they are committing to make a purchase.
+There needs to be a way to visually communicate this, but also to allow the group buying participants to make the commitment and have a clear set of terms that they're agreeing to whenever they are committing to make a purchase.
 They may be committing to making a purchase where they say “look, I'm going to buy this at the typical price for a quantity of 100, but I'm willing to buy 200 if the discount can be this much.”
 This is often an impossible task for off-the-shelf or SaaS-based eCommerce solutions to perform.

 Neque porro quisquam est qui dolorem ipsum quia